IamDaedalus/alx-system_engineering-devops/0x00-shell_basics/README.md

 3. this lists the current directory in long format
 4. this lists every file and directory including hiddent ones hence when run starts with the . directory
 5. this lists files in long format including hidden files and folders with group IDs
+6. this creates a directory in the /tmp directory